lbayyaridev/codepath-app/README.md

 ## Overview
 ### Description
-In one sentance, Chally is a social media app that focuses on creating and particiapting in chanlanges.
+In one sentance, Chally is a social media app that focuses on creating and particiapting in challenges.
 This is ment to be a pacle where internet chalanges, such as the ALS Ice Bucket Chalange or Mannequin challange can be posted, shared and disscued.

 ### App Evaluation
 [Evaluation of your app across the following attributes]